OpenRadioss/Tools/openradioss_gui/README.md

 * **TH - csv** in Run Options dropdown invokes the TH to CSV converter at the end of OpenRadioss Engine simulation.
 * **Show Queue** and **Clear Queue** buttons manage the run queue.
 * The **info** menu has links to the downloads section of github and an ‘About’ credit to the script creators
-* **In Windows version only**: On first attempt to submit an mpi run (-np > 1) you will be prompted to locate a suitable vars.bat file on your machine, once selected, this is remembered (to reset, delete the created ‘path_to_mpi_vars.txt’ file from the install directory, or edit its contents)
 * ***Anim - d3plot** in Run Options dropdown appears only if Vortex-CAE D3plot converter is detected.
 * ***Anim - vtkhdf** in Run Options dropdown appears only if Kitware animtovtkhdf converter is detected.